AlexEMG/DLC-Cajal-Course/content/DemoDatasets.md

  - [The Cuttle Shuttle](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/J6XLGK) is a video database of cuttlefish hunting behavior.
 This dataset contains videos for 6 animals over the course of 16 experimental sessions, each 30 minutes long. *Note: Animal L1-H2013-03 was the most active, and will probably generate the most interesting tracking results.
 To easily access this animals videos, first change the file view from "Table" to "Tree".*

-TODO_TA: any other ideas for datasets?

 # Multi Animal Datasets (Day 3)

 - [Mont-Blanc bird dataset](https://github.com/DeepLabCut/DeepLabCut_maDLC_DemoData) contains a small dataset of multiple birds.

-TODO_AM: link to https://deeplabcut.github.io/DeepLabCut/docs/HelperFunctions.html#model-export-function

-TODO_AM: put dataset in standard docs
+TODO: put dataset in standard docs